antonbabenko/pre-commit-terraform/README.md

     }
     " >>~/.bashrc

-    # Reload shell and use `rm_terraform` command in repo root
+    # Reload shell and use `rm_terraform` command in the repo root
     ```

-    `terraform_providers_lock` hook will try to reinitialize them before running `terraform providers lock` command.
+    `terraform_providers_lock` hook will try to reinitialize them before running the `terraform providers lock` command.

 ### terraform_tflint

-1. `terraform_tflint` supports custom arguments so you can enable module inspection, deep check mode etc.
+1. `terraform_tflint` supports custom arguments so you can enable module inspection, deep check mode, etc.

     Example: